stagedml/pylightnix/docs/Reference.md

 Parameters:
 - `keys`: List of [Key](#pylightnix.types.Key) functions.
 Defaults ot
+- `rmin`: An integer selecting the minimum number of realizations to accept.
+  If non-None, Realizer is expected to produce at least this number of realizations.
-- `top`:  An integer selecting how many realizations to accept
+- `rmax`: An integer selecting the maximum number of realizations to return (realizer is free to produce more realizations)
-- `only`: Set to True to enable `only` mode, where match asserts if it founds more than one realization.
+- `exclusive`: If true, asserts if the number of realizations exceeds `rmax`

 <a name="pylightnix.core.latest"></a>
 ## `latest()`